Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

 This script runs during first-boot *after* all the network and other services are up.

 Note a few things:
-* The "stack:stage" is now "boot-post" rather than "install-post"
+* The "stack:stage" is now "boot-post" rather than "install-post" - it runs at first boot.
 * There is a mix of shell commands plus adding a file to be run.
 * Echo some things into /etc/motd.
-Note the "date" commands, it's just shell.
+Note the "date" commands - it's just shell.
 * Append to a time.sh script that will do some math for me.
 * Run the file.

 This produces output that tell me how long it takes to install a backend node.
-This mix and matching of tags, tell the installer how to behave.
+This mix and matching of tags tells the installer how to behave.

 ##### Run a different shell interpreter